12401 Willowbrook Road, SE

 The Western Maryland IT Center of Excellence focuses on educating and upskilling a local workforce to meet the demands of IT business retention, expansion, and attraction in the region.
 We offer a variety of in-demand industry credential training programs in cyber security, networking, IT project management, and service desk management.
 The Center also focuses on delivering a wide range of training programs in STEM fields such as basic computer technology, environmental compliance, and youth coding and robotics.
 Additionally, we offer online training opportunities to our region in virtually every professional field and personal interest category through several online learning partnerships.

-Located four miles from the Cumberland campus in lower LaVale, Western Maryland Works at Allegany College of Maryland is a 30,000-square foot full-service makerspace, workforce development, and training facility owned by Allegany County and operated and managed by Allegany College of Maryland.
-The adaptive space houses the College’s A.A.S Engineering - Automated Manufacturing Technology degree, and non-credit continuing education and workforce development training programs, offering dedicated classroom and lab space for advanced manufacturing technology, digital fabrication, industrial maintenance, machining, robotics, welding, and woodworking.
-Program participants can earn National Institute of Metalworking Skills (NIMS) certifications and other industry-recognized credentials while taking advantage of on-site technology, including CNC routers, plasma cutters, robotics arms and I-Pendants, and 3D and garment printers, among its many offerings.
+Located four miles from the Cumberland campus in lower LaVale, Western Maryland Works at Allegany College of Maryland is a 30,000-square foot training facility owned by Allegany County with state-of-the-art equipment owned, operated and managed by Allegany College of Maryland.
+The adaptive space houses the College’s A.A.S Engineering - Automated Manufacturing Technology degree, and non-credit continuing education and workforce development training programs, offers dedicated classroom and lab space for advanced manufacturing technology, including digital fabrication, industrial maintenance, machining, robotics, welding, and woodworking.
+Program participants can earn National Institute of Metalworking Skills (NIMS) certifications and other industry-recognized credentials while taking advantage of on-site technology, including CNC routers, plasma cutters, robotic arms and I-Pendants, 3D and garment printers, and a full woodworking shop among its many offerings.
 The facility, supported by a variety of public and private partners including the Appalachian Regional Commission, serves more than 10 rural and underserved communities in Maryland, West Virginia, and Pennsylvania with the intention of creating and retaining high-quality jobs.